Area: 78,864 sq. kilometers; about the size of Virginia.

 The roots of the 1989 Civic Forum movement that came to power during the "Velvet Revolution" lie in human rights activism.
 On January 1, 1977, more than 250 human rights activists signed a manifesto called the Charter 77, which criticized the government for failing to implement human rights provisions of documents it had signed, including the state's own constitution; international covenants on political, civil, economic, social, and cultural rights; and the Final Act of the Conference for Security and Cooperation in Europe.
 Although not organized in any real sense, the signatories of Charter 77 constituted a citizens' initiative aimed at inducing the Czechoslovak Government to observe formal obligations to respect the human rights of its citizens.

-On November 17, 1989, the communist police violently broke up a peaceful pro-democracy demonstration and brutally beat many student participants.
-In the days that followed, Charter 77 and other groups united to become the Civic Forum, an umbrella group championing bureaucratic reform and civil liberties.
+On November 17,1989, the communist police violently broke up a peaceful pro-democracy demonstration, brutally beating many student participants.
+In the days which followed, Charter 77 and other groups united to become the Civic Forum, an umbrella group championing bureaucratic reform and civil liberties.
 Its leader was the dissident playwright Vaclav Havel.
 Intentionally eschewing the label "party," a word given a negative connotation during the previous regime, Civic Forum quickly gained the support of millions of Czechs, as did its Slovak counterpart, Public Against Violence.

 Faced with an overwhelming popular repudiation, the Communist Party all but collapsed.
 Its leaders, Husak and party chief Milos Jakes, resigned in December 1989, and Havel was elected President of Czechoslovakia on December 29.
 The astonishing quickness of these events was in part due to the unpopularity of the communist regime and changes in the policies of its Soviet guarantor as well as to the rapid, effective organization of these public initiatives into a viable opposition.